Germuu/Music-collabortion-site/README.md

 ## Version 1.2 (final?)

--csrf protection added
+- csrf protection added
--added possibility to insert new users into group after creation -timestamp added to display latest upload for given file -file downloading implemented
+- added possibility to insert new users into group after creation
+- timestamp added to display latest upload for given file
+- file downloading implemented
--increased number of uploadable tracks
+- increased number of uploadable tracks
--added background picture for aesthetics
+- added background picture for aesthetics

 # HOW TO TEST